JonahCoffelt/GraphicsProgrammingReference/opengl_reference/vbo.md

 Full implementation for vbo class can be found [here](../examples/src/vbo.cpp)

 In OpenGL, buffers are created with an ID.
-This id should be maintained to bind, access, and modify the buffer later on.
+This ID should be maintained to bind, access, and modify the buffer later on.
 Note that to work with a buffer, it must be bound.
 This is because in OpenGL all buffer operations are done on the currently bound buffer.